188.8.131.52 Obtaining Information - Person Who Owes a Debt to the Commonwealth

 Obtaining information about a person who owes a debt to the Commonwealth

-Centrelink may request information or documents from a person if Centrelink believes that the information or document would help locate another person, who owes a debt to the Commonwealth (the debtor), or that is relevant to the debtor's financial situation.
+Centrelink may require a person to give information or produce a document to a specified agency if Centrelink believes that the information or document would help the specified agency locate another person who owes a debt to the Commonwealth (the debtor), or that is relevant to the debtor's financial situation.

 Explanation: The Commonwealth has an obligation to prevent people who are not eligible for payment from receiving PLP or DAPP.
 To help with this process Centrelink may require information from other sources such as the ATO and other Australian and overseas government departments, banks and financial institutions in order to determine an individual's entitlement to a payment.
 Centrelink is limited in the type of information they may request to verify and validate claims.
 See 4.1.3.